-Principal Risk Movement in 2020 Credit Risk The risk that a counterparty will be unable to pay amounts in full when due. ↑ Liquidity and Funding Risk The risk that the Group is unable to meet its obligations as they fall due or can only do so at excessive cost. \ Operational Risk The risk of direct or indirect loss arising from a wide variety of causes associated with the Group's processes, personnel, technology and infrastructure, and from external factors other than the risks identified above. \leftrightarrow Capital Risk The risk that the Group will have insufficient capital resources to support the business. \leftrightarrow Market Risk The risk that the value of, or revenue generated from, the Group's assets and liabilities is impacted as a result of market movements, predominantly interest rates. \leftrightarrow Conduct Risk The potential for customers (and the business) to suffer financial loss or other detriment through the actions and decisions made by the business and its staff. \leftrightarrow Regulatory Risk The risk that the Group fails to be compliant with all relevant regulatory requirements. \leftrightarrow
+Principal Risk Movement in 2020

+Credit Risk The risk that a counterparty will be unable to pay amounts in full when due.
+Liquidity and Funding Risk The risk that the Group is unable to meet its obligations as they fall due or can only do so at excessive cost.
+Operational Risk The risk of direct or indirect loss arising from a wide variety of causes associated with the Group's processes, personnel, technology and infrastructure, and from external factors other than the risks identified above.
+Capital Risk The risk that the Group will have insufficient capital resources to support the business.
+Market Risk The risk that the value of, or revenue generated from, the Group's assets and liabilities is impacted as a result of market movements, predominantly interest rates.
+Conduct Risk The potential for customers (and the business) to suffer financial loss or other detriment through the actions and decisions made by the business and its staff.

-Notes 34 to 38 to the financial statements provide further analysis of certain financial risks.
+Notes 34 to 38 provide further analysis of certain financial risks.